MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/broadcast-receivers.md

 ```

 > [!NOTE]
-> As from Android 8.0 (API 26 and above), limitations are placed by android on what apps can do while users aren't directly interacting with them.
+> In Android 8.0 (API 26 and above), [Google placed limitations](https://developer.android.com/about/versions/oreo/background) on what apps can do while users aren't directly interacting with them.
 These limitations affect background services and implicit broadcast receivers such as `Android.Content.Intent.ActionBootCompleted`.
-So, you might have difficulties while registering a `Boot Completed` broadcast receiver on these android versions.
-If this is the case, note that these restrictions do not apply to foreground services.
-Thus, they can be called from your broadcast receiver.
-For more details about these restrictions __[read this android documentation](https://developer.android.com/about/versions/oreo/background)__.
+Because of these limitations, you might have difficulties registering a `Boot Completed` broadcast receiver on newer versions of Android.
+If this is the case, note that these restrictions do not apply to foreground services, which can be called from your broadcast receiver.

 It is also possible to create an intent filter that will respond to custom intents.
 Consider the following example: